Luigi de Magistris (politician): Investigations

-During his career as prosecutor, de Magistris was involved into a number of notable investigations.
+During his career as a prosecutor, de Magistris was involved in a number of notable investigations.
 While in Catanzaro, de Magistris worked for several years on the "Poseidone" investigation into misuse by politicians of European Economic Community (EEC) subsidies for sewage filter systems and other business projects in Calabria.
 Among the individuals investigated by de Magistris was Lorenzo Cesa, a MEP and secretary of the Union of the Centre whose criminal charges were ultimately dismissed by the preliminary hearing judge.
 According to de Magistris, Cesa was allegedly one of the "promoters and organisers" of fraudulent use of European Union (EU) funding to the detriment of the EU and the Calabria region between 2001 and 2004, totaling 5 billion of the old Italian lire.
 The "Poseidone" case was taken away from de Magistris, as was the "Why Not" investigation in which the names of well-known politicians came up.
-This investigation was due to be wound up after nearly two years and the persons involved formally indicted.
+This investigation was due to be wound up after nearly two years, and the persons involved formally indicted.

 The European Anti-Fraud Office (OLAF) started the enquiry and handed it over to de Magistris in May 2005.
 Investigations started in May 2005 into an allegedly illegal use of €200 million of EEC funds.
 De Magistris was removed from the investigation with the accusation that he did not keep the details of the case confidential and revealed the names of people under investigation, including Forza Italia senator Giancarlo Pittelli and general Walter Lombardo Cretella.
 Another case that de Magistris was involved with is "Le Toghe Lucane" in Basilicata.
 One of the people to be questioned by de Magistris was Henry John Woodcock, a public prosecutor in Basilicata who himself prosecuted cases similar to those of de Magistris, who believed there was an "intertwining of a certain judiciary, a certain politics, freemasonry, and corruption", which in the words of then IdV group leader in the Senate Felice Belisario was not "an invention" of de Magistris and Woodcock.
 This 20-year case, which began in 2003, ultimately ended with thirty out of thirty dismissals in the first strand of the case, and then saw the definitive acquittal of Gaetano Bonomi, who had renounced to the statute of limitations.